9dots/9dots.io-pages/Os7tKXc.md

 - 45 minutes

 ## Introduction
+Review the design thinking process and get students thinking about possible products by browsing the littleBits project website.

 1. Today marks the first day of students work on their original littleBits product.
 Review the steps of design thinking process with the students.